-Children who learn another language before the age of five use the same part of the brain to acquire that second language that they use to learn their mother tongue.
-Younger learners are also not inhibited by the fear of making mistakes, which is sometimes an obstacle for older beginners.
-This is also the optimal time, as their brain is still developing and growing.
+Children who learn another language before the age of five use the same part of the brain to acquire that second language that they use to learn their first language.
+Younger learners are also not inhibited by the fear of making mistakes, which is sometimes a barrier for older beginners.
+This is also the optimal time because their brains are still developing and growing.

 Feed their brains

 Research shows that learning a second language develops the ability to solve problems and work with abstract concepts.
-It also stimulates the development of the spirit of synthesis, critical thinking, listening and analytical skills, while stimulating memory, concentration and the ability to multitask.
-Children who master other languages also show signs of increased creativity and mental flexibility.
-Finally, it allows the acquisition of a more open attitude towards other cultures, other ways of thinking, of communication.
-At the individual level, it improves the personality and increases the feeling of self-esteem.
+It also stimulates the development of synthesis, critical thinking, listening and analysis skills, while stimulating memory, concentration and the ability to multitask.
+Children who are proficient in other languages also show signs of increased creativity and mental flexibility.
+Finally, it allows the acquisition of a more open attitude towards other cultures, other modes of thought and communication.
+At the individual level, it improves personality and increases feelings of self-esteem.

 Improve their academic results

 The cognitive benefits of learning a language have a direct impact on a child's academic performance.
-Compared to those who speak no other language, bilingual children have better reading, writing and math skills, and they generally score higher on standardized tests.
+Compared to those who speak no other language, bilingual children have better reading, writing, and math skills, and they generally perform better on standardized tests.

 Nurture their curiosity, cultural sensitivity, empathy and tolerance

-As mentioned earlier, children who are exposed to other languages early have a more positive attitude towards the cultures associated with those languages.
-The experience of learning a language will allow them to experience the world in ways they might not otherwise have experienced.
-Moreover, it will surely lead them to become more responsible, more engaged and more open-minded citizens of the world.
-It will reduce barriers to travel and therefore encourage continued exposure to other cultures and allow these future adults to interact more fully with others through a stronger sense of relationship.
+As mentioned earlier, children who are exposed to other languages early on have more positive attitudes toward the cultures associated with those languages.
+The experience of learning a language will allow them to experience the world in ways they might not have otherwise.
+In addition, it will surely lead them to become more responsible, more engaged and more open-minded citizens of the world.
+It will reduce barriers to travel and, therefore, encourage continued exposure to other cultures and allow these future adults to interact more fully with others thanks to a greater sense and taste for relationships.

-Not only do children naturally adapt to multilingual environments, but acquiring a second language at an early age prepares the brain for learning several other languages, which opens up a world of possibilities for later.
+Not only do children naturally adapt to multilingual environments, but acquiring a second language at an early age prepares the brain for learning multiple other languages, opening up a world of possibilities for later.
 You should know that children do not “absorb” languages effortlessly just because they are very young.
 Frequent and regular exposure is necessary as well as the possibility of expressing oneself in this second language.
-In other words, letting your mini watch English movies all day won't allow it to be bilingual.
+In other words, letting your mini watch films in English all day will not allow it to be bilingual.

 An asset for hobbies

-Knowledge of various languages and cultures is a gateway to a better understanding and appreciation of a wide range of other subjects, including art, music, cuisine, film, science and philosophy.
-It educates and expands the mind without limits and is the true core of a liberal education.
+Knowledge of diverse languages and cultures is a gateway to a better understanding and appreciation of a wide range of other subjects, including art, music, cooking, film, science and philosophy.
+It educates and expands the mind in unlimited ways and constitutes the true core of a liberal education.

 A future competitive advantage

-And even if you find it hard to imagine that your little one will grow up one day, you should know that the practice of several languages will help him in his professional future within an increasingly globalized society.
-Indeed, studying a foreign language is a huge competitive advantage when looking for a job in a wide range of fields - your little one who has grown up will have more job opportunities available to them thanks to the advance he will have been able to take with languages from his childhood.
-Would you like to leave him with as many cards as possible and open as many doors as possible for him to succeed?
+And even if you find it hard to imagine that your little one will one day grow up, you should know that speaking several languages will serve them well in their professional future in an increasingly globalized society.
+Indeed, the study of a foreign language constitutes a significant competitive advantage when looking for a job in a wide range of fields - your little one will have more job opportunities at his disposal thanks to the head start he has he will have been able to learn languages from his childhood.
+Would you like to give him as many cards as possible and open as many doors as possible for him to succeed?
 So keep reading this article.

 How can we prepare the ground?

 Whether you are bilingual or this is your first experience with another language, your support will make a huge difference to your child's success.
-You don't have to be fluent in the language your child is learning to create a supportive and active learning environment.
-Give him as many opportunities as possible for authentic experiences and promote language games…games like the Magic Mat .
+You don't need to be fluent in the language your child is learning to create an encouraging and active learning environment.
+Give them as many opportunities as possible to have authentic experiences and encourage language games...games like Magic Mat .

 Eh yes !
-This awakening mat combines fun and learning.
-It puts an end to the incessant compromises and headaches of parents when choosing toys because it includes everything you can look for for your child: a game that promotes interaction, education (especially through learning languages) and sustainability.
+This play mat combines fun and learning.
+It puts an end to the constant compromises and headaches of parents when choosing toys because it encompasses everything you can look for for your child: a game that promotes interaction, education (notably through learning languages) and sustainability.

-To tell you a little more, it's actually an awakening mat that also serves as an activity and puzzle mat.
-It is in the form of a pretty world map that arouses baby's curiosity and passion.
-Above all, it offers your mini the possibility of improving its language learning from an early age thanks to its multilingual qualities.
+To tell you a little more, it's actually an activity mat that also serves as an activity and puzzle mat.
+It is in the form of a pretty map of the world which awakens baby's curiosity and passion.
+Above all, it offers your little one the opportunity to improve their language learning from an early age thanks to its multilingual qualities.
 French, English and Spanish are on the program.
-These language options are used through games that include several levels of difficulty (to satisfy all ages, but also to never get bored!)
+These language options are used through games that include several difficulty levels (to suit all ages, but also to never get tired of them!)

 For the more creative, recording your own voice with the pen is also an option.
 Your little wolf will develop his thinking and his ability to solve problems in a musical, fun and multilingual atmosphere.

 And why Spanish?
-We are lucky, in France, to count ourselves among the close neighbors of Spain, which is a fabulous destination for holidays: beach, warmth, good humor, tapas...
+We are lucky, in France, to count ourselves among Spain's close neighbors, which is a fabulous holiday destination: beach, warmth, good humor, tapas...
 Don't you agree? 😉

-However, trips abroad are always tastier when you speak the language of the country, and when you are able to immerse yourself in the culture: being able to interact with the locals, listen to the radio, watch television or read the newspapers. in the language in question, for example.
-As a Frenchman, it is therefore important to be able to speak this language, especially since it is one of the most widely spoken languages in the world and is also quite similar to French.
+However, trips abroad are always tastier when you speak the language of the country, and when you are able to immerse yourself in the culture: being able to interact with the locals, listen to the radio, watch television or read the newspapers. in the language in question for example.
+As a French person, it is therefore important to be able to speak this language, especially since it is one of the most spoken languages in the world and is also quite similar to French.

 Work on your 3 senses.

-The Magic Mat was also designed with the aim of improving the pronunciation of words for your child.
+The Magic Mat was also designed to improve the pronunciation of words for your child.
 Your baby will enjoy imitating the voice which will teach him new words in different languages.
-He will quickly integrate the words afterwards thanks to the illustrations on the map of the carpet that he will have to indicate (at the request of the pen).
-Baby thus works his 3 senses: hearing, touch, and sight.
-Eventually, it automatically assimilates
+He will quickly integrate the words later thanks to the illustrations on the mat card that he will have to indicate (at the request of the pen).
+Baby works on his 3 senses: hearing, touch, and sight.
+Ultimately, it automatically assimilates

 words to things, and as a bonus, in different languages.
-Learning an essential language will therefore be done with pleasure and in a playful, interactive atmosphere and… to music!
+Learning an essential language will therefore be done with pleasure and in a fun, interactive atmosphere and... with music!

 All in song!

 Indeed, music is a good way to integrate a new language into your little one's world.
-Making him learn new words from an early age with the help of songs immediately makes learning easier!
-One thinks for example of the music of the alphabet.
-The design of the Magic Mat was made with this idea.
+Teaching him new words from a young age using songs immediately makes learning easier!
+We think, for example, of the music of the alphabet.
+The design of the Magic Mat was made with this idea in mind.
 We have integrated melodies into this game to help him memorize certain terms.
-Whether in French, English or Spanish, your child memorizes the basics of vocabulary much better, while having fun like crazy.
+Whether in French, English or Spanish, your child memorizes the basics of vocabulary much better, while having a lot of fun.

-Singing, dancing, laughing… These are activities that bring people together.
-So why not sit down with your child and practice your languages alongside them?
-The Magic Mat has also been designed to have a good time with the family.
-Point your child, watch them play and have fun with them.
-Sometimes it is even the children who manage to answer the questions first!
+Singing, dancing, laughing...
+These are activities that bring people together.
+So why not sit down with your child and review your languages alongside them?
+The Magic Mat was also designed for spending quality time with the family.
+Guide your child, watch them have fun and have fun with them.
+Sometimes, it's even the children who manage to answer the questions first!

-Our little gem allows your child to be exposed to several languages in the best possible conditions, but here's a piece of advice from friends: above all, don't hesitate to introduce the foreign language more into their daily lives.
-Integrate it frequently and regularly through nursery rhymes, reading… Interact with him in such a way as to make him want to express himself in the language.
-Above all, don't force it, let it go at its own pace.
+Our little gem allows you to expose your child to several languages in the best possible conditions, but here is some advice from friends: don't hesitate to introduce more of the foreign language into their daily life.
+Integrate it frequently and regularly through nursery rhymes, reading, etc. Interact with him in a way that makes him want to express himself in the language.
+Above all, don't force him, let him go at his own pace.

-In conclusion , it is clear that language skills are vitally important today.
-If you need proof, look at how many job postings require English language proficiency as an essential qualification for candidates.
+To conclude , it is clear that language skills are of vital importance today.
+If you need proof, look at how many job postings require English language proficiency as an essential qualification for applicants.

-As we have explained, the preschool period is conducive to learning languages because of the adaptability of the brain of toddlers.
+As we have explained, the preschool period is conducive to language learning because of the adaptability of toddlers' brains.
 Children learn new things with incredible ease when introduced early in life.

-We all want the best for our baby, and thus give him the best chance of succeeding in life.
-Knowing that it is recommended to start learning languages even before your child is one year old, what better than to initiate them with a linguistic game designed and adapted to all ages?
-The Magic Mat not only amasses all the qualities often sought after in a single toy, but also creates real moments of happiness and family sharing that will ultimately prove very beneficial for the development and the future of the apple of your eye.
+We all want the best for our baby, and thus give them the best chance of succeeding in life.
+Knowing that it is recommended to start learning languages before your child is even a year old, what could be better than introducing them with a language game designed and adapted to all ages?
+The Magic Mat not only combines all the qualities often sought after in a single toy, but also creates real moments of happiness and sharing with family which will ultimately prove very beneficial for the development and future of the apple of your eye.

 https://sparklebox.school/blog/why-it-is-important-to-learn-english-at-an-early-age/#:~:text=Learning%20the%20English%20lan guage%20at,exchange %20programs%20or%20studying%20abroad .